QEEG Brain Mapping

 Our QEEG Assessment is more elaborate than others...

+Number of electrodesStudies showed that a minimum of nineteen locations is needed for a reasonably accurate assessment of brain function.
+Many are using six electrodes or sixteen electrodes QEEG.
 At Spectrum Learning, we use nineteen electrode locations or thirty-two electrode locations.
 We are planning to increase our capability to the seventy-one electrodes.
-This will provide an elaborate map of the brain activities.
+This will provide an elaborate map of the brain activities. |

-We present our QEEG analysis using spectral charts where we can see the entire EEG spectrum.
+Spectral ChartsWe present our QEEG analysis using spectral charts where we can see the entire EEG spectrum.
 Other centers present their QEEG using topograhic charts.
 In topographic charts, the EEGs are banded into groups and averaged.
 This procedure results in lost of information.
 For example, from the spectral charts, we can see if the Alpha peaks are aligned and what the peak frequency is.
-This is not possible with a topographic chart.
+This is not possible with a topographic chart. |

+Multiple TasksAlmost all other center that provide QEEG do only eyes open and eyes close task.
+Some may include a reading task.
+Most of them will only look at the eyes opena dn eyes closed QEEG and attempt to derive neurofeedback protocols from there.
+We find that this is flawed.
 In our QEEG, other than eyes open and eyes close, we analyze the brain activities while the subject is doing a variety of tasks such as reading, recall, arithmetic, visual-spatial task, problem solving, music and etc. The type of tasks that we include depends on the needs of our clients.
 For those with mobility problems, we will include tasks which will allow us to assess the brain activities related to the problem.
-This multi-task approach allows us to better understand how one is utllizing his/her brain.
+This multi-task approach allows us to better understand how one is utllizing his/her brain. |